Centrora/centroradocs/install-joomla.rst

 .. image:: https://cdn.protect-website.co/centrora_web/images/Tutorials/007_Joomla!_Install_DB.jpg

 **Step 4.**
 Also, please make sure the Centrora System system plugin is enabled.
-You can enable it by clicking the ``Fix it`` button if you see the warning message in the above Management menu.
+You can enable it by clicking the ``Fix it`` button if you see the notice message in the above Management menu.
 Or you can go to Joomla!
 Plugins Management, Joomla! ``Extensions`` --> ``Plugins`` and search for "Centrora".
 Enable it.

 .. image:: https://cdn.protect-website.co/centrora_web/images/Tutorials/008_Joomla!_Enable_Plugin.jpg